Quabbin Reservoir: Recommendation for establishment and related construction

 In 1893, the Massachusetts Board of Health issued a report analyzing population and water-use trends, and recommended the creation of a Metropolitan Water District, serving several suburban communities in addition to Boston, and the construction of two new reservoirs: one on the Nashua River northeast of Worcester, and one in the Swift River Valley.

 The General Court acted to establish the Metropolitan Water District, including 26 communities within 10 mi of the Massachusetts State House, later in 1895.
 The Wachusett Reservoir was completed in 1908.
 The Board of Health study had anticipated that Swift River water would be required by 1915, but this prediction had proven overly pessimistic.
 The introduction of mandatory water metering in Water District communities, and other efforts to reduce waste and inefficient uses, made it possible to delay construction of new water sources until the 1930s.

 Frank E. Winsor was chief engineer for the Metropolitan Water District from 1926 until his death in 1939.
 He was closely involved in the design and construction of Winsor Dam, Goodnough Dike and the Quabbin Reservoir.
 Winsor Dam is named for him.
 He had previously been chief engineer for the building of the Scituate Reservoir in Rhode Island.

-A 1922 study officially endorsed the Swift River Valley as the next extension of the water system and created the Metropolitan District Commission (MDC), now the Massachusetts Water Resource Authority (MWRA), to oversee the construction and maintain the system after its completion.
+A 1922 study officially endorsed the Swift River Valley as the next extension of the water system and created the Metropolitan District Commission (MDC), from which the Massachusetts Water Resources Authority (MWRA) was split off in 1985, to oversee the construction and maintain the system after its completion.
 In 1926, the Ware River Act was passed, starting construction on the first stage of the project, a 12-mile long tunnel connecting Wachusett Reservoir with the Ware River.
 This is called the Ware River Diversion.
 During the 1930s, this tunnel was extended to the Swift River.
 The complete tunnel is now known as the Quabbin Aqueduct.